Accessibility Accommodations

 CAPA does not directly manage nearby parking garages.
 For more information on accessible parking in nearby parking garages, please contact them directly.

-Venues will make every effort to post signage on theatre entrances if shows have flashing lights.
+In addition, venues will make every effort to post signage on theatre entrances if shows have flashing, flickering, or strobing lights.

 Service Animals